xapple/forest_puller/NOTES.md

 * Check the tutorial works on a fresh Ubuntu

+* Add new data source: Forest Europe

 # TODO

+* Rename columns for soef

+* Created concatenated df for soef

+* Write doc for the new data source

+* Add data source: faostat (the flag file with all prodcutes)

-* Add new data source: Forest Europe
+* Add data source: diabolo

 # Ideas